-Sequential Experiments with Primes is among the 100 Best Number Theory Books of All Time @ https://bookauthority.org/books/best-number-theory-books at #60 (Thank you! :-))
+Sequential Experiments with Primes got into the 100 Best Number Theory Books of All Time @ https://bookauthority.org/books/best-number-theory-books As an undergraduate college faculty member, I am happy.
+Thank you! :-)

 I believe the attractiveness of the book lies not only on the novelty of certain ideas, but also in the style in which said novelty is attained.
 It's a sort of "jazz" with numbers (unfolding as a sustained creative piece not unlike the free development of a jazz gig).
 A jazz with no particular rigid/studied reverence to other established theoretical